insarlab/MintPy/docs/dask.md

 ## 1. local cluster ##

 The parallel processing on a single machine is supported via [`Dask.distributed.LocalCluster`](https://docs.dask.org/en/latest/setup/single-distributed.html#localcluster).
 This is recommended if you are running MintPy on a local machine with multiple available cores, or on an HPC but wish to allocate only a single node's worth of resources.
-This is turned on by default.

 #### 1.1 via command line ####